-The steps involved in predicting the emotions from Twitter data are as follows.
+The steps involved in predicting the emotions from Twitter data are as follows:

-Step 1: Preprocessing the Twitter data text (It contains removing URLs, HTML tags, mentions& stop words)
+Step 1: Preprocessing the Twitter data text (it contains removing URLs, HTML tags, mentions, and stop words).

-Step 2: Label the Twitter text data using VADER for the sentiment analyzer.
+Step 2: Labeling the Twitter text data using VADER for the sentiment analyzer.

-Step 3: Preparing the labeled tweets data for training the BERT model.
+Step 3: Preparing the labeled tweet data for training the BERT model.
 This includes tokenizing the text and batching the data in the data loader.